zsoolti8917/Result-summary-component/README.md

 - See hover and focus states for all interactive elements on the page

 ### Screenshot
+Finished project on a 1440px screen
 ![Finished project on 1440px](Finished%20images/PC%20solution.png)

+Finished project on a 370px screen
 ![Finished project on 370px](Finished%20images/Mobile%20solution%20(Phone).png)

 ### Links